 The first train leaving Hitachi’s UK production line marks a major milestone ahead of the introduction of the Intercity Express Programme, offering vastly improved levels of capacity, reliability and comfort across 122 new trains.

 Arrival of the first of the Class 800 trains for the British Intercity Express Programme in Southampton Port.
-The bulk of the fleet of 122 trains will be manufactured in Hitachi Rail Europe's new Rail Vehicle Manufacturing Facility in Newton Aycliffe.
+The bulk of the fleet of 122 trains will be manufactured in Hitachi Rail's new Rail Vehicle Manufacturing Facility in Newton Aycliffe.

 For more information on the Intercity Express Programme please visit: